Morgan Stanley's Gorman says worst behind, sees smaller reserve build in Q2

 He attributed the improvement in part to the bank's credit portfolio, which does not include a credit-card business or lending to small businesses - sectors badly hit by the COVID-19 pandemic.

+Speaking to CNBC later in the day, Gorman said the dramatic recovery in markets has been a surprise to him.

+Markets have bounced back in recent weeks on the back of a surprisingly strong recovery in the labor market, consumer confidence, and businesses reopening. (https://reut.rs/2AjBPZE)

-(Reporting by Bharath Manjesh in Bengaluru and Elizabeth Dilts Marshall in New York; Editing by Saumyadeb Chakrabarty)
+(Reporting by Bharath Manjesh in Bengaluru and Elizabeth Dilts Marshall in New York; Editing by Saumyadeb Chakrabarty and Shinjini Ganguli)

 ((Bharath.ManjeshR@thomsonreuters.com; outside U.S. +91 80 6749 2703;))